shakfu/Spotykach/docs/dev/terminal-control.md

 - This is the **same execution context `handle_midi_message` already uses** (main loop, per `src/engine/iengine.h:92`).
 So terminal-injected stimulus reaches the engine exactly where MIDI does, and inherits MIDI's concurrency contract with the audio ISR - no new hazard.
 Determinism (keeping physical input from racing the injected stimulus) is handled by test mode below.

+The layer-[1] byte pipe - RX interrupt callback, the SPSC ring, non-blocking TX, and Logger coexistence on the one shared CDC device - is specified in detail in [`terminal-transport.md`](terminal-transport.md).

 ## Stimulus and observation

 ### Stimulus - drive the full IEngine input surface (target A)